-For this lesson, I chose the book, Nerdy Birdy by Aaron Reynolds.
-The gist of the story is that Nerdy Bird is not like the "cool" birds.
+This lesson features the book, Nerdy Birdy by Aaron Reynolds.
+The gist of the story is that Nerdy Bird is not like the “cool” birds.
 He likes video games, playing Wormcraft, and reading.
 He is feeling excluded when he discovers that there are other nerdy birds just like him.

 To begin this lesson, I planned a schema builder on finding friends.
 Kids may be surprised to see how much they have in common with each other, and this is the starting point of friendship.
 By using this schema builder, students will connect with Nerdy Bird and better understand the author’s message.
 Once this part is complete, it’s time to instroduce the story vocabulary and directly teach author’s craft “look fors”.
 I used an anchor chart for this, and you can project it for group discussion.
 A printable copy can be placed in your student’s language arts notebooks.

 Explaining and Practicing Author’s Craft